nasser/nostrand/README.md

 * `:dependencies` A vector of package coordinates your project depends on

 ### Dependencies
-*Support for dependencies is very new and likely buggy.
-Please take out issues as you encounter them.*

 Nostrand supports packages from Maven Central and Clojars, as well as github and NuGet. `project.edn`'s `:dependencies` key accepts a vector of package coordinates of the form `[source name version]` , where `source` is a keyword that specifies which repository to pull from, `name` is a symbol that specifies the name of the package, and `version` is a string that specifies the verison of the package. `name` and `version` will depend on the `source`.